okdistribute/knead/README.md

 ![diff](/images/diff.png)

 You can send two files into `knead`.
-The user is presented with a [daff](https://github.com/paulfitz/daff) for each chunk, prompting to either 'keep' the changes or not.
+You'll see a [daff](https://github.com/paulfitz/daff) for each chunk, with a prompt to keep the changes or not.
+Changes that are kept will be written to the given resolved file.

 ## Usage